EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

   DELETE https://appdb-pi.egi.eu/rest/1.0/people/123/applications/bookmarked/111?username={username}&passwd={passwd}&apikey={apikey}
   ```

-  will delete the application with id `111` from the list of bookmarked
+  will delete the application with ID `111` from the list of bookmarked
-  applications of the user with id `123`
+  applications of the user with ID `123`

 ### Editable Application List